JuOllie/Landslide-Analysis/README.md

 # Analysis of NASA's Landslide-Dataset
-Graphical analysis and prediction of landslides based on rainfall,poplulation, region etc.
+Graphical analysis and prediction of landslides based on rainfall,population, region etc.